Anjouan gaming licensing,

 without the folklore.

-A reference for founders evaluating Anjouan for gaming, forex, crypto, and offshore licensing.
+A reference for founders evaluating an Anjouan gaming licence or an Anjouan International Business Company (IBC).
 Real costs, real timelines, and how to tell a real licence from a fake one.

-Single licence covers casino, sportsbook, poker, esports and prediction markets.
-Crypto-native.
+Single licence covers casino, sportsbook, poker, esports, and prediction markets.
+B2C and B2B available.

 - €17,828 regulator fee